House Of Prostitution: NJ Spa Raid Nets 4 Arrests, Prosecutor Says

 The Hunterdon County Prosecutor’s Office and Readington Township Police Department said they launched a three-week investigation after community complaints about the spa.

-Three people from Whitehouse Station — Li Saihong, 35, Chunhua Lai, 33, and Jinhua Hua, 47 — were each charged with:

-- One count of Engaging in Prostitution for Economic Gain (2C:34-1B(8)), a disorderly persons offense
+Three people from Whitehouse Station — Li Saihong, 35, Chunhua Lai, 33, and Jinhua Hua, 47 — were each charged with engaging in prostitution for economic gain, a disorderly persons offense, and promoting a house of prostitution.

 “The defendants’ first appearances are pending,” the release said.
 Senior Assistant Prosecutor Laura Nazzaro represents the state.